 - 2.2.
-The Council comprises 30 councillors elected by thirds every four years.
-The regular election of councillors will normally be held on the first Thursday in May every four years.
+The Council comprises 30 Councillors elected by thirds for a period four years.
 The Council operates a system of election by "thirds" meaning it elects one third (10) of local Councillors every year for three years and hold no elections in the fourth year.
+The regular election of Councillors will normally be held on the first Thursday in May during an election year. - 2.3.
 Councillors are democratically accountable to residents of their ward to whom they have a special duty, including those who did not vote for them.
-However, the overriding duty of councillors is to the whole community.
-Councillors observe a code of conduct to ensure high standards in the way they undertake their duties The Council's adopted code of conduct is set out in Part 5 of this Constitution.
-The Monitoring Officer is responsible for giving advice and training to councillors on matters relating to the code of conduct.
-If a Member of the public or another Councillor considers a councillor has acted inappropriately and in breach of the Code of Conduct, then they can make a complaint to the Monitoring Officer who will determine whether it merits formal investigation.
-The procedure for this is set out in Part 5. - 2.3.
-All councillors meet together as the Council.
+However, the overriding duty of Councillors is to the whole community.
+Councillors observe a Code of Conduct to ensure high standards in the way they undertake their duties The Council's adopted Code of Conduct is set out in Part 5 of this Constitution.
+The Monitoring Officer is responsible for giving advice and training to Councillors on matters relating to the Code of Conduct.
+If a member of the public or another Councillor considers a Councillor has acted inappropriately and in breach of the Code of Conduct, then they can make a complaint to the Monitoring Officer who shall determine whether it merits formal investigation.
+The procedure for this is set out in Part 5. - 2.4.
+All Councillors meet as the Council.
 Meetings of the Council are normally open to the public.
-Here, councillors decide the Council's policy framework and set the budget each year.
+Here, Councillors decide the Council's policy framework and set the budget each year.
 The Council has a Leader and Executive model of governance.
 This means the Council elects a Leader.
-He or she then appoints up to six other Councillors to form the Executive, one of whom will be the Deputy Leader.
-The Leader and Deputy Leader will act as Chairman and Vice-Chairman respectively of the Executive As a balance the Council's Overview and Scrutiny Committee holds the Executive to account. - 2.4.
-Councillors also make some decisions in relation to Regulatory functions, for example determination of planning applications and licensing matters.
-The Council appoints committees of councillors to make decisions on these matters.
-The meetings of these committees are normally held in public. - 2.5.
-Public notice of all meetings is given on the Council's website and also on the notice board at the Council's main Reception.
-The Council also routinely webcasts meetings of the full Council, the Executive and other committees.
+The Leader then appoints up to six other Councillors to form the Executive, one of whom shall be the Deputy Leader.
+The Leader and Deputy Leader shall act as Chair and Vice-Chair respectively of the Executive.
+As a balance, the Council's Overview and Scrutiny Committee holds the Executive to account. - 2.5.
+Councillors also make some decisions in relation to regulatory functions, for example determination of planning applications and licensing matters.
+The Council appoints committees of Councillors to make decisions on these matters.
+The meetings of these Committees are normally held in public, unless there are any Part II items, in which case members of the public would then be asked to leave. - 2.6.
+Public notice of all meetings is given on the Council's website and on the notice board at the Council's main Reception.
+The Council also routinely webcasts meetings of the Full Council, the Executive and other Committees.